joncatchy/sample-image-skills/README.md

 * [Hive Predict face recognition](hive-predict-face-recognition) - Uses the [Hive Predict](https://thehive.ai/predict) API to automatically recognize faces in images and assign these faces as Skills Metadata Cards to the respective images in Box.

-**Note:** Box supports [the following image formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327#Type_TextBased) to directly load and show in Box Preview.
-However some of the sample Skills may support a subset or non-overlapping set of document formats given limitations on the machine learning service.
-You can always expand the file formats supported by your Skills by using the [BasicFormat](https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library#basic-format) functionality in Skills-kit library, which converts files on Box to .jpg format for all image files.

 ## What are Box Skills?

 Box Skills are web applications configured with Box Platform that performs custom processing for files uploaded to Box.
 Typically they link to a machine learning service that does the processing for the files.
 Your choice of machine learning service, in-house or external, would depend on your business case or that of your customers on Box.
 However, the audio, video, image and document sample Skills repositories in Box Community can provide some guidance or inspiration on what you can built upon or deployed as-is.

 Visit the [Official Box Skills Developer Documentation](https://developer.box.com/docs/box-skills) for complete information on Box Skills, the kind of Skill Metadata Cards that you can create to show on Box Preview, as well as instructions on configuring your Skill with Box.

+## What file formats are supported by Box Skills?

+The file formats supported by your skill depend on the files supported by Box and by the selected machine learning service.

+Box supports [the following image formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327#Type_Images) for direct previewing using Box Preview.
+The various machine learning providers often support a different set of file formats completely.

+You can expand the effective set of file formats supported by your machine learning provider by using [Box's BasicFormat](https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library#basic-format) functionality in the Skills Kit.
+This automatically converts some file formats to more commonly used formats for you to use in your skill.

 ## What is the Box Skills Kit?